LordRafa/ALARMOnTegraK1/README.md

 * Formarts and installs ALArm directly into /dev/mmcblk0p1.
 * Installs the required boot.scr in /boot.

+# Obligatory disclaimer

+This code is provided without any warranty, use under your own resposability.

 # Usage

 Follow this guide to install the latest uBoot on the Jetson TK1